osm0sis/PlayIntegrityFork/README.md

 ### Failing Google Wallet Tap To Pay Setup Security Requirements

 - Reflash the module in your root manager app
 - Ensure you are passing <A13 PI DEVICE or higher integrity.
 Wallet requires this verdict even on A13+ devices as it is forced in the background.
-On an A13+ device you can test whether you meet this requirement by temporarily enabling the advanced option "spoofVendingSdk" (see the Advanced Settings section below).
-Note that this is only to test you meet the requirement and you should not keep this option enabled in order to use Wallet.
 - Clear Google Wallet (com.google.android.apps.walletnfcrel) and/or Google Pay (com.google.android.apps.nbu.paisa.user) cache, if you have them installed
 - Clear Google Play Services (com.google.android.gms) cache and data, or, optionally skip clearing data and wait some time (24-72h) for it to resolve on its own
 - Reboot